sscien/pecgs-pipeline/README.md

   + Additional volumnes to map on compute1 on top of /storage1/fs1/dinglab and /scratch1/fs1/dinglab.
 For example if your input files do not have /storage1/fs1/dinglab and /scratch1/fs1/dinglab in their filepath then you need to include their directory here.
 + --cromwell-port
   + Port to use for cromwell server.
 By default a random port between 8000-12000 is selected.
 Sometimes when launching the cromwell server there will be an error because the port is already in use.
 To avoid this either rerun the make-run command or selected a port with --cromwell-port.
++ --queue
+  + Which queue to run the jobs in on compute1.
+Default is general.

 ## Common Issues